 Wine stands for Wine Is Not an Emulator.
 And WINE is actually an acronym for that.
 And as previously stated, it’s not even a virtual machine.

-Rather it is a compatibility layer for running Windows applications on UNIX-like or POSIX-compliant operating systems (e.g. Linux, Mac, BSD).
+Rather it is a compatibility layer for running Windows applications on UNIX-like, POSIX-compliant operating systems (e.g. Linux, Mac, BSD).
 While a virtual machine or emulator simulates internal Windows logic, Wine translates those Windows logic to native UNIX/POSIX-complaint logic.

 In simple and non-technical words, Wine converts internal Windows commands to commands your Linux system can natively understand.